born2win685/asic_bigspicy/README.md

 # Pre-requesites
 ## Converting SPICE files

-The spice files should be in xyce format.The convertion was done in the following [repository](https://github.com/LokeshMaji).
+The spice files should be in xyce format.The convertion was already done.

 ## Compiling Protobufs